swiftlang/swift-evolution/proposals/0338-clarify-execution-non-actor-async.md

 The `Sendable` rule for calls to non-actor-isolated `async` functions is currently broken.
 This rule is closely tied to the execution semantics of these functions because of the role of sendability checking in proving the absence of data races.
 The `Sendable` rule is broken even under the current semantics, but it's arguably even more broken under the proposed rule, so we really do need to fix it as part of this proposal.
 (There is an alternative which would make the current rule correct, but it doesn't seem advisable; see "Alternatives Considered".)

 It is a basic goal of Swift concurrency that programs should be free of basic data races.
 In order to achieve this, we must be able to prove that all uses of certain values and memory are totally ordered.
 All of the code that runs on a particular task is totally ordered with respect to itself.
 Similarly, all of the code that runs on a particular actor is totally ordered with respect to itself.
-So if we can restrict a value/memory to only be used by a single task or actor, we've proven that all of its uses are totally ordered.
+So, if we can restrict a value/memory to only be used by a single task or actor, we've proven that all of its uses are totally ordered.
 This is the immediate goal of sendability checking: it prevents non-`Sendable` values from being shared between different concurrent contexts and thus potentially being accessed in non-totally-ordered ways.

 For the purposes of sendability, the concurrent context of an actor-isolated `async` function is the actor.
 An actor can have non-`Sendable` values in its actor-isolated storage.
 Actor-isolated functions can read values from that storage into their local state, and similarly they can write values from their local state into actor-isolated storage.
 Therefore, such functions must strictly separate their "internal" local state from the "external" local state of the task.
 (It would be possible to be more lenient here, but that is outside the scope of this proposal.)